erikandersson96/portfolio-project-five/TESTING.md

 <summary>Shopping bag page</summary>
 <br>

-I got errors for skipped heading levels for bag total and grand total, and an empty table.
-I added h2 headings for bag total and grand total, and I removed the empty table.
+I got errors for skipped heading levels for bag total and grand total.
+I added h2 headings for bag total and grand total, and I removed the empty table.I got an error for using a empty table header.
+The empty table header is because I wanted the tables for `Product Info, Price, Quantity, and Subtotal` to be moved to the rigth to be in line with each content for these so I will leave this empty table header to get my design correct.
 </details>

 <details>